 In conjunction with the bicentennial celebration of Haiti's independence, Penn State McKeesport adopted Haiti as a common theme to inspire teaching and scholarship during the year 2004.
 The campus initiative was led by Dr. Verónica Montecinos, associate professor of sociology.

 Approximately 20 faculty members cooperated to address various aspects of Haiti's history, culture, economic, social and political reality in various courses, student research projects, public debates, service learning activities, theatre productions, art exhibits, and films.
 Haitian paintings, on loan from the Friends of Hospital Albert Schweitzer, Haiti, were on display at the campus.
 The campus library page provided resources on Haiti.

 Three guest speakers visited the campus during the spring semester.

 Dr. Charles McCollester, director, Pennsylvania Center for the Study of Labor Relations at Indiana University of Pennsylvania, gave a talk entitled "Haiti Matters!
 Upheaval in the Shadow of History."

 Dr. Leon Pamphile, founder and Executive Director of the Functional Literacy Ministry of HaotoI, was the second lecturer.
 Pamphile, who now lives in Pittsburgh, was born and raised in Haiti.
 He spoke on "Haiti as an International Symbol of Self-Determination and Liberation."

 Dr. Richard Gosser, acting Executive Director and a board member of Partners in Progress, a national organization that supports associations of peasants in Haiti that are building communities that model sustainable, rural development, discussed "Sustainable Rural Development in Haiti."

-The Fall 2004 Theatre presentation by Dr. Breckenridge and this Theatre students was "Krik?
+The Fall 2004 Theatre presentation by Dr. Jay Breckenridge and his students was "Krik?
 Krak!
 Folk Tales from Haiti."